Accelerating Research on Consciousness: Request for Proposals

 - At least some of the project funds must contribute toward scientific research that could contribute new evidence to the field.
 Each project description must feature a key experimental research question.

 - We encourage applicants to contextualize their research questions within a rigorous conceptual framework.
 A clear operating definition of consciousness should be included in the project description and should be consistent throughout the project.

 - All finalists will have to pre-register their project descriptions on the Open Science Framework before an award can be made.
 By submitting a proposal, applicants agree to do this as required.

 - Applicants should exclude their names and affiliations from the project description document.
 We intend for the external review process to be double-blind, but we will not be able to anonymize these documents once submitted.

 Learn More About this Opportunity

-Attend webinars to learn if you should apply, how to preregister per the Open Science Framework and get answers to any submission questions.
+View recordings of the past webinars to learn how to preregister per the Open Science Framework and get answers to any submission questions.

 Supplemental Information for Applicants

 - To help applicants with the required pre-registration process, we hosted two webinars featuring information on the Open Science Framework and the preregistration process.